radhakrishna131/DSA/README.md

 # DSA
-Learning data structures and algorithms from scratch
+Learning data structures and algorithms from scratch on python